Multiple Choice More than one choice may apply. Match the letter... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Multiple Choice More than one choice may apply.
 Match the letter of the appropriate structure on the figure to its description.
-Smooth muscle that contracts to cause lens accommodation
+Gel-like fluid filling the posterior eye chamber

 Verified Solution